scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 .. figure:: figures/spandisplay.png

-   Displaying the contents of a Pandas series of span data in the context of the target document, using the integration between Text Extensions for Pandas and Jupyter's APIs for HTML display.
+   Displaying the contents of a Pandas Series of span data in the context of the target document, using the integration between Text Extensions for Pandas and Jupyter's APIs for HTML display.
 The spans shown in this example represent all pronouns in sentences that contain the name "Arthur".
 We